pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/Edit & customize.md

-1)	Once the data is in a .gpkg format and are already loaded in QGIS, locate the layer on the “layers” panel and right click  ”Open Attribute Table”.
+1)	Once the data is in a .gpkg format and are already loaded in QGIS, locate the layer on the “layers” panel and right click &rarr; ”Open Attribute Table”.
 A window with the table is displayed, and it shows all the information stored in the geopackage, e.g., name of the rivers, watershades, object identifier, etc.
 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_6.jpg)
 <br>